LeVan146/DE2023/README.md

 ![Project Architecture](assets/architecture.svg)

-- LEGO data is avaiable at [Rebrickable](https://rebrickable.com/downloads/)
+- LEGO data is available at [Rebrickable](https://rebrickable.com/downloads/)
 - The whole process is orchestrated by Prefect and Docker.
-- Data is download directly from website to Google Cloud bucket, it's also can download to local server (optional) for backup purpose.
+- Data is downloaded directly from the website to the Google Cloud bucket, it's also can download to a local server (optional) for backup purposes.
-- Then, the data will transfer from GC bucket to BQ by Prefect as well, this process will make sure we can access raw data in BQ.
+- Then, the data will transfer from the GC bucket to BQ by Prefect as well, this process will make sure we can access raw data in BQ.
-- After that, Pyspark in Google Cloud Compute will pickup the data in BQ, perform transform and put clean and aggregate data as tabular data in BigQuery.
-Since the tranformation in big data can take a lot of time for some tools, so Pyspark can be used here to speedup the process.
+- After that, Pyspark in Google Cloud Compute will pick up the data in BQ, perform transform, and put clean and aggregate data as tabular data in BigQuery.
+Since the transformation in big data can take a lot of time for some tools, Pyspark can be used here to speed up the process.
-- And final step, Looker (Data Studio) load the data from BigQuery to visualize it as charts
+- And the final step, Looker (Data Studio) load the data from BigQuery to visualize it as charts
 ## Step-by-step

 ### Step 0: Clone this repository to you computer: